mhberro/mywebsite/content/project/external-project/index.md

 df_covid19.sample(5).sort_index()
 ```

-    There are 923171 rows in your data frame.
+    There are 923171 rows in my data frame.
     The first five are: